whg-training/statistics-course/Genes/practicals/Genes across species/Counting_genes_1.md

 **More hints:** My solution is in [`solutions/part2`](solutions/part2/) if you want to take a look.

-**Challenge:** make a table of counts of genes by type across several species.
+**Challenge:** make a table of counts of genes by type across several species of your choosing.

 My attempt at this is described [on the next page](Counting_genes_2.md).